 Packed with antioxidants, bilberries and other whortleberries are great for the skin.
 These little antioxidant powerhouses contribute to the health of the collagen matrix by neutralizing enzymes that destroy connective tissue, and by scavenging free radicals.
 As a consequence, bilberries are great for people who want to prevent wrinkles and pre-mature aging of the skin as well as for women who are following an anti-cellulite diet.
 Thanks to the anthocyanins and other antioxidants they contain, bilberries are also considered good for people following an anti-bruise diet in an effort to prevent bruises and make them heal faster.

-Looking for ways to get rid of ance through diet?
-Then think bilberries.
+Looking for ways to get rid of acne through diet?
+Try bilberries.
 These superberries may also help prevent acne breakouts due to their high concentration of pectin.
 Pectin is a type of dietary fiber that helps clear intestinal toxins that may contribute to acne.